 Which media outlets are pushing out fake news and which are telling the honest, open truth?

-If you missed out on being part of past revolutions, like the revolution of 1776, or the 1960s, now is your chance to be part of a revolution that is underway right now.
+If you missed out on being part of past revolutions, now is your chance.
+Couldn’t attend the revolution of 1776?
+Not part of the 1960’s peace and love demonstrations?
+Now is your chance to be part of a revolution that is underway right now.

 It’s about something that can be terrifying.

 It’s about telling the truth, and especially, telling the truth to power.